AndreasArne/gazi/README.md

 Gazi is an integration between the [dbwebb environment](https://github.com/dbwebb-se/dbwebb-cli) (for university courses), [jplag](https://github.com/CodeGra-de/jplag) (plagiarism detection for source code) and [starskyandhutch](https://github.com/emilfolino/starskyandhutch) (visualize Jplag result).

 Use this to run jplag on the code students have created in the dbwebb courses.
 Gazi use the file ".dbwebb.moss" in a course repo to decide which of the students files are compared.
 You can see an example here [oopython/.dbwebb.moss](https://github.com/dbwebb-se/oopython/blob/master/.dbwebb.moss).
+It also supports filepaths with `*` at the end of directory paths, it will then take all files recursivly from that directory.
+Specific files and directories can be excluded with `!` at the start of the path.